Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about metallic bonding and structure and alloys (GCSE and Key Stage 3)

 What are alloys?

-The video above provides an excellent starting point to begin thinking about alloys.
+The video below provides an excellent starting point to begin thinking about alloys.
 It introduces amalgam, any alloy of mercury and one or more other metals.

 - Bonding and physical properties